Escherbach/Seq-Roadmap/README.md

 ## How much sequencing do we need?
 The most important question any candidate test for infectious disease has to address is whether its sensitivity of detection is sufficient.
 Sequencing a human clinical sample can obviously achieve very high levels of sensitivity: a sequencing run of Terabases on a single sample should comfortably detect even pathogens that are very low in abundance.
 However, when the requirements of cost and time to answer are added, practical sensitivity of sequencing is a question that has to be determined.

-PCR tests are characterized by a very high sensitivity, or very low limit of detection (LoD): in principle, they can detect the presence of a target fragment with only a handful of copies present in a sample.
+PCR tests are characterized by a high sensitivity, or very low limit of detection (LoD): in principle, they can detect the presence of a target fragment with only a handful of copies present in a sample.
 The sensitivity of detection is then determined of how many cycles of amplification are applied to the sample, quantified as the "cycle threshold", or Ct.

 PCR has a key advantage over sequencing:  because PCR targets a short, unique region of a genetic sequence, it is _insensitive to background material_.
 A high fraction of human material (mostly rRNA in the case of RT-qPCR) or bacterial material will have only a minor effect on the sensitivity of qPCR.
 In other words, the limit of detection relies on the sample's _absolute abundance of the target_.
 MGS, however, is _sensitive to background material_.
 To ensure that the target of interest is detected, one must also sequence through background fragments until the target is reached.
 Thus, the sensitivity of MGS relies on the _relative abundance_ of the target among the other nucleic acid in a sample.